mavolin/dismock/README.md

 #### Advanced Testing

-Imagine a bit more complicated command:
+Now imagine a bit more complicated command, that has variable messages and uses sub tests instead of a single test:

 ```go
 func (b *Bot) Ping(e *gateway.MessageCreateEvent) (error) {